 No doubt about it, Bermondsey is booming.
 Its main artery is Bermondsey Street, just a few minutes’ walk from London Square Bermondsey.
 This is an almost 24/7 thoroughfare of thronged bars, restaurants, art galleries, and intriguing small shops, many housed in re-purposed industrial buildings.
 Bermondsey’s location has excellent advantages for commuters too.
 London Bridge and the City can be reached on foot or by bike, and Jubilee Line links from Bermondsey station mean that nowhere in London is very far away.

 As you might expect, Bermondsey is a treasure trove of the quirky and individual.
-Exquisite couture clothes can be found at Amanda Thompson’s Bermondsey Street atelier while anything from designer dog-collars to stunning pieces of decorative glass.
+Exquisite couture clothes can be found at Amanda Thompsons’ Bermondsey Street atelier.
+Or in need of a handmade designer dog-collar?
+Holly & Lil will supply it.

 London is a city made for shopping, and some of its most exciting retail areas are just a short tube journey from Bermondsey.
 Take the Jubilee Line and go straight to Bond Street for designer boutiques, with the big stores and brands of Oxford Street and Regent Street just a short walk away.
 Change at Green Park for Knightsbridge, to browse Harrods, Harvey Nichols and the exclusive brands of Sloane Street.

 In London you are never far from open space, whether it’s a hidden-away garden square or a major park.
 The capital is famous for its vast public parks: Hyde Park, the Regent’s Park, Battersea Park, Green Park, Kensington Gardens, and the much newer Queen Elizabeth Olympic Park.